Cholestasis of pregnancy is a liver condition that can cause severe itching, especially on the hands and feet.

 - processed meats

-You should drink 8 to 12 glasses of water a day, and avoid alcoholic drinks and sodas, such as cola.
+A person should also drink 8-12 cups (64-96 ounces) of water every day and avoid alcoholic drinks and sodas, such as cola.

-It is also important to check that any “organic” produce is really organic.
-It should be 100-percent organic.
-Foods labeled as “natural” are not necessarily organic or healthful.
+It is also a good idea to check that any product with an organic label is 100% organic.
+In addition, foods with a “natural” label are not necessarily organic or healthy.

-It is produced by the liver and stored in the gallbladder.
-From the gallbladder, it passes through the common bile duct, into the duodenum.
+The liver produces bile and the gallbladder stores it.
+From the gallbladder, it passes through the common bile duct into the duodenum.

-Sometimes, a blockage outside the liver prevents the bile from leaving the liver, leading to a condition known as extrahepatic cholestasis.
+Sometimes, a blockage outside the liver prevents the bile from leaving it, leading to a condition known as extrahepatic cholestasis.

-Factors that may increase a woman’s risk of developing cholestasis of pregnancy include:
+Factors that may increase a person’s risk of developing cholestasis of pregnancy include:

-- having a close relative who had cholestasis of pregnancy
+- having a close relative who had the condition

-- having had cholestasis of pregnancy before, as the risk of recurrence during the subsequent pregnancies is between 45 and 90 percent
+- having had cholestasis of pregnancy before, as the risk of recurrence during subsequent pregnancies is

-- a multiple pregnancy, for example, if there are twins or triplets
+- a multiple pregnancy, for example, if a person is having twins or triplets

 - a history of liver damage